 The implication is that if data professionals are to remain relevant that they also need to take an evolutionary approach to development.
 Is this possible?
 Absolutely, but you have to choose to work this way.
 Figure 1 depicts a high-level overview of the relationships between critical development activities.
 The diagram shows a collection of fully connected activities.
 It is interesting to note that there is no starting point, nor is there an ending point, instead you iterate back and forth between activities as required.
 Furthermore, this diagram isn’t complete.
 For example it doesn’t include activities for project management, acceptance testing, or deployment to name a few.
 My focus for now is on data-oriented development activities.

 Figure 1.
-Evolutionary development on an agile project.
+Evolutionary development on an agile team.

 The important thing to understand is that they’re quickly iterating back and forth between these tasks as required.
 The models, code, tests, and mappings all evolve together.
 With an evolutionary approach to development your models, including data-oriented ones, are developed over time.
-There is no “requirements phase” or “design phase” , instead modeling is performed as needed throughout your project in a continuous manner.
+There is no “requirements phase” or “design phase” , instead modeling is performed as needed throughout your initiative in a continuous manner.

-On a project using object technology and relational databases together a good strategy is to do analysis/domain/conceptual modeling before design object modeling, which in turn leads to physical data design modeling, then mapping the two models, then refactoring in conjunction with performance tuning.
+On an effort using object technology and relational databases together a good strategy is to do analysis/domain/conceptual modeling before design object modeling, which in turn leads to physical data design modeling, then mapping the two models, then refactoring in conjunction with performance tuning.
 This is the overall order, yet you still iterate back and forth as needed.